Fintech UI/UX design focuses on simplifying user experience while maintaining the highest standards of security for the web product.

 Privacy and data security are major concerns in the fintech environment.
-The average damage a data breach costs the financial industry is $5.85, and it’s one of the cybercrime hotspots.
-To be safer, use data encryption algorithms like the Tripple Data Encryption standard (TrippleDES), Advanced Encryption Standard (AES), among others.
+The average damage a data breach costs the financial industry is $5.85 million, and it’s one of the cybercrime hotspots.
+To be safer, use data encryption algorithms like the Triple Data Encryption Standard (TripleDES), and Advanced Encryption Standard (AES), among others.
 These can only be accessed by a few people that have special access keys.

-Fintech UI UX designs speak a language most users understand or want to hear.
-“Good design is a language” Massimo Vignelli.
+Fintech UI/UX designs speak a language most users understand or want to hear, just as Massimo Vignelli says, “Good design is a language”.
 With this in mind, every UX designer and the entire fintech industry aims to deliver exactly that.
 That being the case, there is a 23.58% CAGR expected growth projection in the fintech market between 2021 – 2025, according to Research and Markets.

-Read on to find out the trends and essentials in the fintech UI design industry.
+Read on to find out the trends and essentials for UI/UX design in Fintech industry.

-Performance cannot be assessed through visuals, but if a fintech app works as its users expect it to, you can conclusively agree that its elements are well designed.
+Performance cannot be assessed through visuals, but if a fintech app UI works as its users expect it to, you can conclusively agree that its elements are well-designed.
 Below are some key elements that will determine customer experience and whether they will continue using the app or disappear to find better options.

 Speed of the App

-Your fintech app’s elements should not be confusing to users.
-The colors, symbols, buttons and icons should be what users expect and, most importantly, what they are used to.
+The elements of your fintech app UI designs should not be confusing to users.
+The colors, symbols, buttons, and icons should be what users expect and, most importantly, what they are used to.
 However, you should note that bland color palettes will still negatively impact user experience.
 Therefore, incorporate standardized elements that the average user can easily interact with without needing a manual.

 In terms of bank account access, functionality beats design.
-The layout of your fintech app design should give users immediate access to financial services without the need for passwords like in old financial companies and institutions.
+Your fintech app design layout should give users immediate access to financial services without the need for passwords like in old financial companies and institutions.

 Bill Payment and Money Transfer Options

-The send button for bill payment and money transfer should be easily accessible.
+The send button for bill payments and money transfers should be easily accessible.
 The process should also be as easy as sending messages.